dannypho/malloc-dannypho/README.md

 ```

 ## Building the Project
-When running the program for the first time:
+When running the project for the first time:
 ```
 mkdir lib
 ```